mikro-orm/mikro-orm/docs/docs/dataloaders.md

 });
 ```

-`Dataloader.REF` enables the dataloader for References, `Dataloader.COL` enables it for Collections while `Dataloader.ALL` enables it for both.
+`Dataloader.REFERENCE` enables the dataloader for References, `Dataloader.COLLECTION` enables it for Collections while `Dataloader.ALL` enables it for both.
+A boolean value is also supported to enable/disable all of them.

 The dataloader can also be enabled per-query.
 The following will issue two SQL statements.
 One to load the authors and another one to load all the books belonging to these authors: